Pritichahal/pygetpapers1/README.md

 # Legal Implications

-If you use`pygetpapers`, you should be careful to understand the law as it applies to their content mining, as they assume full responsibility for their actions when using the software.
+If you use`pygetpapers1`, you should be careful to understand the law as it applies to their content mining, as they assume full responsibility for their actions when using the software.

 ## Countries with copyright exceptions for content mining: